spatialos/gdk-for-unity/docs/content/testing/writing-a-new-unit-test.md

 The path within the package would be: `Utility/MyClass.cs`.

-Following the [package directory structure instructions](./testing-guidelines.md#package-directory-structure), the test filename would be:
+Following the [test directory structure instructions](./testing-guidelines.md#test-directory-structure-and-file-names), the test filename would be:

 `workers/Unity/Assets/Gdk/Core/Tests/EditMode/Utility/MyClassTests.cs`.